kilpkonn/msc-thesis/main.typ

 ==== Choice of crates
 Crate is a name for a Rust library.
-We use crates.io#footnote(link("https://crates.io/")), the Rust community’s crate registry as a source of information of the most popular crates.
+We use crates.io#cite-footnote("The Rust community’s crate registry", "2024-04-06", "https://crates.io/"), the Rust community’s crate registry as a source of information of the most popular crates.
 Crates.io is _de facto_ standard crate registry, so we believe that it reflects the popularity of the crates in the Rust ecosystem very well.

 To choose crates that are representative also to what average Rust code looks like we decided to pick top 5 crates by all time downloads of the most popular categories on crates.io.